pjh1995/kawai-todo/README.md

-# kawai-todo
+# kawai To Do
-kawai todo app made with React-native
+kawai To Do app made with React-native